daniel-gomes-silva/CapstoneProject/README.md

 - **Route** - Finds the fastest route between coordinates
 - **Table** - Computes the duration or distances of the fastest route between all pairs of supplied coordinates

 To quickly try OSRM, you can use their [demo server](https://map.project-osrm.org) which comes with both the backend and a frontend on top.
+If you notice that the routes or travel times from your local OSRM server are different, this is expected.
+The demo server uses different profiles (weightings) to the default osrm-backend ones.

 ### Using Docker